larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 timeliness, fairness, while also addressing transparency, appeals, and periodic review of moderation actions.
 In particular, moderators are given the broadest possible freedom of action to address disruptive behavior.

+## Conventions and Definitions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted in their normal English sense; they are shown in uppercase for emphasis and clarity.

+{:aside}
+> TODO: Get feedback from the community whether this redefinition of BCP14
+> terms in process documents is something they support.

 # IETF Moderator Team